 Want to implement personalised learning?

 Whether you want to overhaul your existing learning program or augment your existing one, EdApp offers all of the above features.
 If you’re interested, get in touch at email@example.com.
-You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here or in the box below.
+You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.